AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 ## What are NIST curves and why can't they be trusted?

 > :construction: TK-TODO: See https://blog.cr.yp.to/20140323-ecdsa.html and https://projectbullrun.org/dual-ec/vulnerability.html for now.

+## SSH certificates versus SSH keys

+> :construction: TK-TODO: See the `CERTIFICATES` section of the `ssh-keygen` manual page.

 ## Using `ssh-audit.py`